alanverresen/bvl-api/docs/content/user_guide/retrieve_guid.rst

 Use the website to find your team(s) of interest, and extract the GUID of the team by using your browser's developer tools, or by inspecting the URLs.
-For example, when you visit the page with details about a team, the GUID is in the URL: https://vblweb.wisseq.eu/Home/TeamDetail?teamGuid=BVBL1328HSE%20%201
+For example, when you try to access the page with details about a team, the GUID is in the URL: https://vblweb.wisseq.eu/Home/TeamDetail?teamGuid=BVBL1328HSE%20%201